vapoursynth/vapoursynth/doc/pythonreference.rst

    .. warning::

-      Environment-objects obtained using the :function:`vpy_current_environment` can directly be used as as a context manager.
+      Environment-objects obtained using the :func:`vpy_current_environment` can directly be used as as a context manager.
 This can cuase undefined behaviour when used in combination with generators and/or coroutines.